tryphe/trader/candlestick-puller/README.md

 # candlestick-puller

-Rudimentary candlestick puller, currently only supports Bittrex, but can be modified to support more exchanges.
+Rudimentary candlestick puller.
+Downloads and saves candles.
+Currently only supports Bittrex, but can be modified to support more exchanges.

 Dumps the candlesticks in OHLC4 `(open+high+low+close)/4` format, space delimited text, prepended by the epoch timestamp of the first candle, and a marker `p`: